-- 2 bunches asparagus spears, washed and ends trimmed
+- 2 bunches asparagus spears washed and trimmed

 - 1 tablespoon toasted sesame oil

 - 3 tablespoons sesame seeds

 - Juice of 1/2 lemon about a tablespoon